Hwasong-guyok

-Hwasong-guyok or Hwasong District is one of the 19 guyŏk (districts) that constitute Pyongyang, North Korea.
-This planned district was created from areas close to the Kumsusan Palace based on a decision on May 15, 2022 by the Standing Committee of the Supreme People's Assembly.
+Hwasong-guyok or Hwasong District is one of the 19 guyok which constitute the city of Pyongyang, North Korea.
+This planned district was created from areas close to the Kumsusan Palace of the Sun based on a decision on May 15, 2022 by the Standing Committee of the Supreme People's Assembly.
 The region is known for its residential projects being constructed.

 Administrative divisions

-The specific administrative divisions of the district were announced on January 15, 2023, and is as follows:
+The administrative divisions of the district as of January 29, 2026, are as follows: